akrista/fillakit/docs/02-installation.md

 ## Next Steps

-Once you have Filamentry running:
+Once you have Fillakit running:

 1. **[Explore Features](./03-features)** - Discover all included functionality
 2. **[Configure Application](./04-configuration)** - Learn to configure the starter kit